yousefdev19/alx-pre_course/README.md

 My first readme
-and this is update to my first readme.
+and this is up date to my first readme.